Leber Congenital Amaurosis (LCA)

 Many children with LCA habitually press their eyes with their fists or fingers.
 This habitual pressing on the eyes is known clinically as oculodigital reflex.
 The eyes of individuals with LCA can also appear sunken or deep set.
 Keratoconus (cone shape to the front of the eye) and cataracts (clouding of the lens through which light passes) can occur with the disease.

 In some cases, other body systems (e.g., kidneys) can be affected by the genetic defects that cause LCA.

 The most common genes associated with Leber congenital amaurosis (LCA) are CEP290, CRB1, GUCY2D, and RPE65.

 LCA is almost always passed down through the autosomal recessive pattern of inheritance.
 In this type of inheritance, both parents, called carriers, have one mutated copy of the gene and one normal gene.
 They are unaffected carriers of LCA.
 Each of their children has a 25 percent chance of inheriting the two LCA gene copies (one from each parent) needed to cause the disorder.

 Living with LCA

 There are many services and accommodative and assistive resources available to people and families with LCA.
-Visit the Foundation’s Living and Thriving pages to learn about many of these resources.
+Visit the Foundation’s Low Vision Resources page to learn about many of these resources.
 A low vision specialist can help recommend the resources that are right for you.